Has your child ever been hangry? In a state of being hungry and angry?

 We are born with a natural sense of hunger, an ability to recognize it, and a desire to quench it pretty effectively.

-Think about babies: when they are hungry they cry, letting us know it’s time to eat.
-Not all cries indicate hunger; babies cry for a variety of reasons, including discomfort, a wet diaper, and more.
+Think about babies: when they’re hungry they cry, letting us know it’s time to eat.
+Not all cries indicate hunger though.
+Babies cry for a variety of reasons, including discomfort, a wet diaper, and more.

 Toddlers tell us by whining, or “melting down.”

 Children coming home from school may tear into the refrigerator or pantry, “starving” and desperate to eat.